& Equipment You'll Need:

 Witch Hazel (in spray bottle)

-Your Mothers Day Bath Bombs are now ready for use.
+Your Cow Pie Bath Bombs are ready to use!
 Enjoy!

 Natures Garden is not responsible for the performance of any of the recipes provided on our website.
 Testing is your responsibility.
 If you plan to resell any recipes we provide, it is your responsibility to adhere to all FDA regulations.
 If there are ingredients listed in a recipe that Natures Garden does not sell, we cannot offer any advice on where to purchase those ingredients.